Walking you through making a basic white yeast bread at home, with tips and step-by-step photos. Makes two loaves and freezes beautifully!

 - Step 12: Working with one piece of the dough, form it into a rough oval, about the length of your baking pan.
 I like to set the pan beside me as I do this so I can see the length needed.
 Flip your oval of dough over and pinch together the sides in the centre, bringing in the ends when pinching as well.
 You should have a pinched seam down the centre of the dough.
 Flip the dough back over again and it should look tighter with a more defined shape. *Don't stress this part.
 Your dough will still rise if it isn't perfect.
 It will just rise better if you can do that bit of pinching.
 Just remember the goal is to make the dough on top of the loaf taut, by pinching it underneath.

 - Step 13: Place the dough into your prepared loaf pan, seam side down.
 Repeat with the other piece of dough.Cover the pans with a clean tea towel (or plastic wrap) to rise until doubled.
 This should take anywhere from 30-60 minutes.
 Keep an eye on it.
 Again, you can test if it's ready by poking it with your finger.
-If the indentation remains, it's ready to bake.
+If the indentation remains and just slightly and slowly fills back in a bit, it's ready to bake.
+(If the indentation fills back in immediately, it is not ready to bake).
 Start your oven preheating to 375F. *Note: I started my dough at 10:50 am and it was 12:44 when it was ready for the oven, so about 2 hours from start to baking time, or about 2 hours, 30 minutes start to finish.
 Your rising time may be different, depending on the temperature of your kitchen.
 Trust what you see, not the clock.

 - Step 14: When the dough is ready to bake, place in preheated 375F oven, with the rack in the centre of the oven.
 Bake for 25-30 minutes or until the loaf tests at least 190F when tested with a thermometer or when it is dark golden and has pulled away from the sides of the pan.
 Mine took 28 minutes to reach 190F internal temperature.
 If you don't have a thermometer, you can use a skewer to test.
 Just poke it in from the side close to the edge of the pan, into the centre of the loaf.
 It should come out clean and dry.